TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/TypesOfThreats/Index.rst

 submitted data is simply stored in the database, it will be sent back to the browser of visitors if they view the blog or guest book entries.
-This could be as simple as the inclusion of additional text or images, but it could also contain JavaScript code of iframes that load code from a 3rd party website.
+This could be as simple as the inclusion of additional text or images, but it could also contain `JavaScript`:pn: code of iframes that load code from a third party website.

 .. index::
    !
 Cross-site request forgery